ash-project/ash/documentation/introduction/getting_started.md

 attribute :id, :integer, allow_nil?: true
 ```

-the Elixir formatter will change it to
+the Elixir formatter will change it to:

 ```elixir
 attribute(:id, :integer, allow_nil?: true)